rohan843/CTFs/picoCTF_268_File_types/README.md

 ---

 It seems that the contents of the shell script are coded to output a file.
 This file contains the flag information, but is a `current ar archive`.
 I'll try extracting the contents by looking for a suitable command.

+---

+I have extracted the contents of the `ar` directory, only to get a `cpio` archive.
+I'll see how to extract it next.